Azure/AzBulkSetBlobTier/README.md

 Recommendations
  - Run this from a VM in the same region as the Storage account to reduce network latency
- - Run multiple copies based on non-overlaping prefix ranges, [see the docs for more details on how the prefix parameter works](https://docs.microsoft.com/powershell/module/az.storage/get-azstorageblob#parameters)
+ - Run multiple copies based on non-overlapping prefix ranges, [see the docs for more details on how the prefix parameter works](https://docs.microsoft.com/powershell/module/az.storage/get-azstorageblob#parameters)

 ``` powershell